tjbushnell001/pymaputils/README.md

 projects and repos.

 ## How do I use this library?
-There are several options, some of which are better or worse depending on your use case.
+The following options are better or worse depending on your use case.
 If you need guidance, contact Eng Ops.
 - **Clone into the relevant repo as a git submodule**
     - Allows for concurrent development in `pymaputils` and parent repo.
     - Requires redundant PR workflow (i.e. in `pymaputils` and